frabanfo/TrainAnalysis/README.md

 ### System Overview

 The TrainAnalysis system is built using a **microservices architecture** with **event-driven processing** using Dramatiq task queues.
-The system follows a **data lakehouse pattern** with structured data storage and comprehensive data quality management.
+The system follows a **hybrid Data Lake + Data Warehouse pattern** where raw data is stored in its native format (JSON files) in a data lake, then processed and structured into a PostgreSQL data warehouse with comprehensive data quality management.

 <img src="images/basic_flow.drawio.png" alt="Pipeline">